peirano357/rosterbots/README.md

 # project structure
 Controllers: you can find the API controllers in the folder /api/controller.
-This classes inherit from the SLIM framework controller and here are you can find the endpoint routes and functions associated with them.
+This classes inherit from the SLIM framework controller and here you can find the endpoint routes and functions associated with them.

 Models: you can find the model classes in the folder /api/model.
 This classes inherits from two basic classes for accessing the database and manipulating objects that can be found in the folder /lib.